Russell, Ontario (community)

-Russell is a former police village that is part of Russell Township in the United Counties of Prescott and Russell in Eastern Ontario, Canada.
-It is located immediately east of Ottawa, the city limits of which are just over 2km west of Russell.
-Ottawa's downtown core is about 40km (25mi) northwest of Russell.
+Russell is a police village that is part of Russell Township in the United Counties of Prescott and Russell in Eastern Ontario, Canada.
+It is located immediately east of Ottawa, the city limits of which are just over 2 km west of Russell.
+Ottawa's downtown core is about 40 km (25mi) northwest of Russell.

 The 2016 Census stated that the community had a population of 4,464, making it the second largest community in the township of Russell (Russell's neighbour to the east, Embrun, is the largest community in Russell Township).
 The vast majority of its residents work in the city of Ottawa, making Russell a true bedroom community for commuters to Ottawa.
 Agriculture is the main industry in and immediately around the village.

 The town produces a large number of hockey prospects for development leagues such as the OHL, OJHL, and NCJHL.
 The most notable contributions are to the Embrun Panthers Jr. C hockey team.